 - Wattage (W): The load or capacity (the size of the tanks at either end of the pipe.)

 The higher the amperes and voltage, the faster electricity can move from one place to another (charging speed).
-The more wattage, the more power that’s stored, used, or delivered.
+The more wattage, the more power is stored, used, or delivered.